-- Click Global Group in the tree to open the pop-up menu. - 2.
-Select Global Group Profile to display the Category tab of the Profile window. - In the Category Profile page, select categories to block, pass, white list, or assign a warn setting, and indicate whether uncategorized sites should pass or be blocked. - 4.
+- 1. Click Global Group in the tree to open the pop-up menu. - 2.
+Select Global Group Profile to display the Category tab of the Profile window. - 3.
+In the Category Profile page, select categories to block, pass, white list, or assign a warn setting, and indicate whether uncategorized sites should pass, trigger a warn message for the end user, or be blocked. - 4.
 Click Apply. - 5.
 Click the Port tab to display the Port page. - 6.
 Enter the Port number to be blocked, and then click Add to include the port number in the Block Port(s) list box. - 7.
 After entering all port numbers to be blocked, click Apply. - 8.
 Click the Default Redirect URL tab to display the Default Redirect URL page.
-Your options on this tab will vary, based on whether your network will be using net use based authentication only, or both Web-based and net use based authentication. - Click the Filter Options tab to display the Filter Options page.
+Your options on this tab will vary, based on whether your network will be using net use based authentication only, or both Web-based and net use based authentication. - 9.
+Click the Filter Options tab to display the Filter Options page.
 If necessary, select appropriate filter options to be enabled, and click Apply.

-CHAPTER 6: TECHNICAL SUPPORT
+CHAPTER 7: TECHNICAL SUPPORT